atomic6-org/ghg/docs/source/formulas.rst

 Stationary Combustion
 ---------------------
-Stationary Combustion is a Scope 1 Emission that includes, but is not limited to, boilers, simple and combined-cycle combustion turbines, engines, incinerators, and process heaters.
+Stationary Combustion is a Scope 1 Emission (`See glossary <glossary.html>`_) that includes, but is not limited to, boilers, simple and combined-cycle combustion turbines, engines, incinerators, and process heaters.
 Stationary fuel combustion sources are devices that combust solid, liquid, or gaseous fuel, generally for the purposes of producing energy, generating steam, providing useful heat or energy for industrial, commercial or institutional use, or reducing the volume of waste by removing combustible matter.

 Usage
 **********